Special Needs Sports Programs

 Inclusive Sports Programs for Kids with a Disability

 These programs are for both disabled and non-disabled children.
 Or, it is a group that works to make sports more inclusive for our kids.
 You may find value in using their materials to create change in your community.

 - Upward Sports-Upward is a church-based program, and not specific to disabilities.
 But many locations are inclusive and willing to go the extra distance to include.

-- Healthy Kids Running Series-I have experienced myself that if you contact your local HKRS and speak with the director, they will work with you to include your child.
+- Healthy Kids Running Series-I have experienced that if you contact your local HKRS and speak with the director, they will work with you to include your child.
 I can’t say enough good things about our local HKRS and how this experience helped me overcome my own internal bias.

 - American Association of Adapted Sports Programs (AAASP) – “AAASP’s mission is to oversee the partnership of leaders in education and community to lay the foundation for a national network of interscholastic adapted athletic programs.”

 - Rise Adaptive Sports– To assist persons with physical challenges to Recover, Inspire, Succeed and Empower themselves and others by providing inclusive adaptive recreational sports programs.

 - E-Sports-Exceptional Sports (E-Sports) is a fully inclusive program dedicated to empowering kids of all abilities to reach their full athletic and social potential.
 The “E” in E-Sports stands for “exceptional” because we believe all people, both with typical and special needs, are exceptional.
 The “E” also implies “education”, reflecting our mission to keep learning and growing as we serve this community of families.